Close

 Financial counseling can assist with basic money management.
 Financial planning (telephonic counseling with certified financial planners) can help with reviewing savings plans, investing plans, stocks, bonds and retirement plans.
 Financial planners can help inform you about the advantages and disadvantages of different savings plans and methods, but they won’t provide advice or recommend one over the other.

-For those unable to attend in-person counseling or are in locations where in-person counseling is not available, Military OneSource will provide telephonic counseling.
+For those who are unable to attend in-person counseling or are in locations where in-person counseling is not available, Military OneSource will provide telephonic counseling.

 Telephonic financial counseling is provided by the financial management team located within the Military OneSource call centers.
 This team is made up of highly qualified AFC-certified financial counselors.

-Please visit the National Foundation for Credit Counseling website.
+Visit the National Foundation for Credit Counseling website.
 Enter your ZIP code in the search engine to find the local agencies in your area.
-Please contact those local agencies for employment opportunities.
+Contact those local agencies for employment opportunities.

 No. The internal financial counselors and National Foundation for Credit Counseling counselors do not sell or promote products or agendas.
 NFCC is a national, nonprofit organization that does not sell or promote products.
 The only cost you may incur is if you decide to personally hire a local NFCC agency to manage your debt-management plan as part of a long-term arrangement.
 There is a nominal monthly fee for this service.